 E-commerce app success in APAC hinges on seamless customer experiences.
 Discover how the region’s ecommerce giants are leading the way using communication APIs and SDKs in their platforms.

 There’s no question that COVID-19 turned the world upside down.
 Most businesses, including ours, had to take drastic steps to cope with the dramatic changes thrust upon them as a result of this pandemic.

 Across the globe, those workers who can do so now work from home, even though many countries have started loosening isolation and movement restrictions.

-Meanwhile, employers must adapt to these changes, as well as learn to serve customers through online channels, or work to offer their services while minimizing physical contact or with new precautionary measures in place to prevent further infections.
+Meanwhile, employers must adapt to these changes, as well as learn to serve customers through online channels, or work to offer their services while minimising physical contact or with new precautionary measures in place to prevent further infections.